voshch/humansim/arena_humansim/arena_humansim/perception/README.md

 - `supports_pool=True` + `compute_pool(pool)` is the hot path.
 It writes a CSR (`indptr`, `indices`) into `pool.set_neighbor_csr`. `AgentManager` consumes this directly.
 - The CSR encodes directional visibility: `indptr[i]:indptr[i+1]` lists the agent_ids that *agent i sees*.
 It is not symmetric — observer-A may see B without B seeing A.

+## `proximity_sense` bypasses FOV

+On top of the range + FOV gate, every agent always perceives neighbors within its `proximity_sense` radius (default ≈1 m, Hall's personal-zone upper bound) regardless of bearing.
+The gate is `(range_ok & fov_ok) | prox_ok` in both paths.
+Without this, a co-located peer standing behind an agent at a gathering spot would be invisible, and the interaction manager would split a single GROUP_CONVERSATION into two 1p FORMING interactions that never merge.
+The `query_ball_point` / `sparse_distance_matrix` call uses `max(vision_range, proximity_sense)` so short-range neighbors still reach the per-row filter.

 ## Dense vs KDTree paths

 `DefaultPerception` switches strategies at `_SMALL_N_THRESHOLD = 64`: